Palomino Club (Las Vegas)

 The Palomino Club is a landmark North Las Vegas strip club.
 Since 2006 the club has been owned by Adam Gentile.

 History

 It was founded in 1969 but the building was built a couple decades prior.
 One of the notable differences between the Palomino and other Las Vegas strip clubs, is that it is allowed to have both a liquor license, and totally nude dancers.
 Other clubs with liquor licenses are restricted to topless dancers.
 This difference, according to 2003-2006 owner Luis Hidalgo Jr., is because the club was grandfathered until approximately 2025 with the different rules.
+The new Palomino Club owner Adam Gentile has made the licenses permanent.

 In 2000, a high-profile murder trial involved the Palomino Club owner's son, Jack Perry, who had shot and killed one of the employees he thought was trying to buy the club.
 He pleaded guilty and was sentenced to 14 years to life in prison.